Sanctuary Point

 Population growth drivers in Sanctuary Point are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Sanctuary Point is around 7,778 people.
+As of Feb 2026, the population of the suburb of Sanctuary Point is estimated to be around 7,778.
 This reflects a decrease since the 2021 Census, which reported a population of 7,874 people.
-The current resident population estimate by AreaSearch is 7,632, based on examination of the latest ERP data release by the ABS in June 2024 and validation of additional 29 new addresses since the Census date.
+The current resident population estimate by AreaSearch is 7,632, following examination of the latest ERP data release by the ABS in June 2024 and an additional 29 validated new addresses since the Census date.
 This results in a population density ratio of 1,298 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Sanctuary Point has shown resilient growth patterns with a compound annual growth rate of 1.0%, outpacing the Rest of NSW.
 Overseas migration contributed approximately 77.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+For projections, AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, NSW State Government's SA2 level projections released in 2022 with a base year of 2021 are used.
 Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Projecting forward with demographic trends, an above median population growth of non-metropolitan areas nationally is expected, with Sanctuary Point projected to expand by 1,873 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 26.1% over the 17 years.
+Based on aggregated SA2-level projections, the suburb is expected to expand by 1,760 persons to 2041, reflecting an increase of 20.8% in total over the 17 years.

 Frequently Asked Questions - Population